Why Can't I Get Rid Of Roaches On My Honolulu Property?

 Roaches can contaminate your home or business with E. coli and salmonella bacteria and have been known to cause dysentery and gastroenteritis.
 In some cases, cockroaches may even transmit hookworm parasites.
 Besides spreading disease, cockroaches can also destroy property and belongings.
 Paper documents, clothing, and books are all targets for hungry cockroaches.

 Severe cockroach infestations may even cause allergic reactions.
-As they congregate, roaches release pheromones that attract other roaches and produce saliva and shed skin that mingles in the air.
+As they congregate, roaches release pheromones that attract other roaches and produce saliva, and shed skin that mingles in the air.
 This debris can irritate the lungs and skin, leading to asthma and eczema in some instances.

 Why Is It So Difficult To Get Rid Of Cockroaches?

 Cockroaches have evolved to be difficult to get rid of.
-Their rounded body shape allows them to easily slip under cracks to places where you can’t reach and even offers them some crush resistance.
+Their rounded body shape allows them to easily slip under cracks to places where you can’t reach them and even offers them some crush resistance.
 Some cockroaches have even demonstrated immunity to store-bought pesticides.

 Roaches are also able to reproduce rapidly, drastically increasing their numbers and making total extermination that much more difficult.
 A single female cockroach can lay as many as 300 eggs in one year.
 We mentioned that cockroaches can go for a month without eating, but not because they’re picky eaters.
-Roaches are hard to get rid of because they will eat almost anything from pet hair to soap, or even dead skin.
+Roaches are hard to get rid of because they will eat almost anything from pet hair to soap or even dead skin.

 It’s no secret that roaches are dangerous to have on your Honolulu property.
 That’s why if you’ve got cockroaches, the best way to deal with the problem is with help from the home pest control experts at Pest Tech Hawaii.
 Our roach removal services will eliminate dangerous cockroaches at the source and prevent them from returning.
 Get in touch with us today.